cvcpatton/nightsky_helper/README.md

 **Instructor Feedback**
 "Your Nightsky Helper demonstrates excellent understanding of modular program design, function documentation, and file handling.
 Each core function is clearly written, properly commented, and performs a distinct, single purpose.
 The program structure and pseudocode flow logically from user input to output, and your testing functions show thoughtful attention to verifying correctness.
 This submission is organized, user-friendly, and demonstrates both technical and creative strength.
 Excellent job."

+Final project feedback: "Your final project is outstanding and shows a very high level of technical depth and creativity ...
+The separation of concerns across multiple modules shows excellent Python engineering practice.
+This is a highly polished project that demonstrates advanced problem solving skills, real world relevance, and strong mastery of external libraries."

 **How to Run**

 ```bash